davymaish/django-SecuriTree/docs/new application installaton.md

 4. Create a django app:

-    Create a new Django application
+    Run the following command to create a new Django application

     ```sh
         python -m django startproject epiuse
     ```

-5. Navigate into the project root directory
+5. Navigate into the project root directory like this:

     ```sh
         cd ~/epiuse